hzhangSDU/hzhangSDU.github.io/_showcase/default/welcome.md

 ---
 show: true
 width: 8
-date: 2025-01-13 00:01:00 +0800
+date: 2025-08-19 00:01:00 +0800
 ---

 <div class="p-4">
     <h2>More about me!</h2>
     <hr />
     <p>
-        <code>Beyond Research</code>, I embrace a vibrant life filled with camping, hiking, and working out.
+        <code>Beyond Research</code>, I also have a love that has lasted for ten years.
     </p>
     <p>
-        I spent 38 days traveling the U.S. by train, fueling my passion for travel and deepening my appreciation for geography.
-I also share my journey as a study-abroad influencer on <a href="https://www.xiaohongshu.com/user/profile/638b75f2000000001f01aed6" target="_blank">RedNote (Xiaohongshu)</a> .
+        We met at the No.1 Middle School of Yishui County, Shandong Province.
+Despite countless quarrels, we still held on.
+In this long river of love, we were in a long-distance relationship for six years.
+However, this did not dampen our determination to be together.
+On the contrary, this feeling is even more precious in our hearts.
     </p>
     <p>
-        Explore this showcase to discover the many facets of who I am!
+        Explore this showcase to discover many aspects of our love!!
     </p>
 </div>